 Nga mihi nui ki a koutou katoa.
 Nau mai, haere mai

-Our School encompasses the disciplines of: Anthropology, Diplomacy and International Relations, European and Europeon Union Studies, Global, Cultural and Language Studies, Human Services, International Law and Politics, Journalism, Linguistics, Media and Communication, Political Science, Social Work and Sociology.
+Our school encompasses the disciplines of: Anthropology, Diplomacy and International Relations, European and European Union Studies, Global, Cultural and Language Studies, Human Services, International Law and Politics, Journalism, Linguistics, Media and Communication, Political Science, Social Work and Sociology.
 Here you will find some links to useful resources and information.

 Announcements and Events